News | Scientific Update | Oct 1, 2020

 Final thoughts

-The FDA’s decision to authorize the marketing of the IQOS Tobacco Heating System as a Modified Risk Tobacco Product with Reduced Exposure Information demonstrates the fundamental difference between the IQOS system and combusted cigarettes.
+The FDA’s decision to authorize the marketing of the IQOS Tobacco Heating System as a Modified Risk Tobacco Product with reduced exposure Information demonstrates the fundamental difference between the IQOS system and combusted cigarettes.
 The FDA has set a high standard, and we look forward to working with them to implement the orders so that the IQOS system is reaching the right audience.
 The marketing order allows adult consumers in the U.S. who would otherwise continue to smoke cigarettes to make a better and more informed choice.

 Updates on PMI Science